Learn More

 Occupational therapists play vital roles in a variety of public and private professional environments, including elder care, physical and mental health clinics and services, and with young people in schools and pediatric facilities.

-- Have a minimum cumulative undergraduate GPA of 3.0.
+3. A minimum cumulative undergraduate GPA of 3.0.

-- Document a minimum of 40 hours of volunteer/observation activity in a professional occupational therapy setting.
+5. Applicants must demonstrate familiarity with the occupational therapy profession by documenting a minimum of 40 hours of volunteer/observation activity in a professional occupational therapy setting.
 Applicants are encouraged to complete observation hours in more than one clinical setting.
 Procedures for documentation are outlined in the OTCAS system.

-- Demonstrate the ability to complete or have completed all prerequisite coursework within 7 years prior to enrollment in the first semester of the program.
-Advanced Placement (AP) or College Level Examination Program (CLEP) credit will not be accepted for any prerequisite course.
-All Occupational Therapy course prerequisites other than Medical Terminology must be taken at an accredited school and successfully completed with a grade no lower than C; Pass/Fail course evaluations are not accepted for prerequisite courses.
-Medical Terminology may be completed as a certificate or continuing education course.
-A maximum of 6 credit hours of prerequisites can be pending at the time of application, with the exception of Anatomy and Physiology I and II, which must be completed at the time of application.
-Required prerequisite coursework includes:
+7. At the time of application, applicants must demonstrate the ability to complete all required prerequisite coursework prior to enrollment in the first semester of the program.
+Advance Placement (AP) or College Level Examination Program (CLEP) credit will not be accepted for any prerequisite course.
+All Occupational Therapy course prerequisites other than Medical Terminology must be taken at an accredited school and successfully completed with a grade no lower than a C. Credit/no Credit designations are not accepted for prerequisite courses.
+Medical Terminology may be taken as a certificate or continuing education course.
+All prerequisite coursework must be completed within 7 years prior to enrollment.
+A maximum of 6 credit hours of prerequisites can be pending at the time of application.

 The MSOT program uses numerous digital tools, including Canvas and other online applications for testing and learning activities, throughout the program.
 All students admitted to the program must have access to a laptop computer with Microsoft Office Suite (Word, Excel and PowerPoint) capabilities and reliable internet access.